RR Track Design

 Dave Clarke

-Dr. Clarke is the Director the Center for Transportation Research and a research associate professor in the Department of Civil and Environmental Engineering at the University of Tennessee.
-His over 30 years of experience encompass a variety of railroad related design, inspection, research and education activities.
+Dr. Clarke, formerly Director of the University of Tennessee’s Center for Transportation, brings nearly 40 years of experience encompassing a variety of railroad design, inspection, research and education activities.
 He has taught railway related courses including this one, to college students and professionals since 1990.
 Dr. Clarke is well versed in the Federal Track Safety Standards covered in this course, and is frequently engaged as an expert to assess track conditions.
 As a licensed civil engineer, Dr. Clarke prepares specifications and designs for railroad track construction and maintenance.
-He is a licensed civil engineer in South Carolina and Tennessee and is active in AREMA, ASCE and TRB.
+He is active in railroad related committees of AREMA, ASCE and TRB